polyaxon/polyaxon/site/docs/setup/platform/celery.md

 Polyaxon uses Celery for Distributed Task Queue.
 This allows Polyaxon to execute tasks concurrently on a single or more worker servers.

-Polyaxon exposes some configuration options to customize the behaviour of the async workers.
+Polyaxon exposes some configuration options to customize the behavior of the async workers.

 ## brokerPoolLimit